-No work is currently planned for the other projects in the Aldebaran portfolio, but the Company has been engaged with third parties to discuss potential for joint venture or other partnerships to advance these projects.
+No work is currently planned for the other projects in the Aldebaran portfolio; however, the Company is evaluating and planning how to move those projects forward.
+In parallel, the Company has been engaged with third parties to discuss potential for joint venture or other partnerships to advance these projects.